awsdocs/aws-net-developer-guide/doc_source/how-to/iam/iam-examples-policies.rst

 ============================

 Create an :sdk-net-api:`AmazonIdentityManagementServiceClient <IAM/TIAMServiceClient>` object.
 Next,
-create a :sdk-net-api:`DetachRolePolicy <IAM/TDetachRolePolicyRequest>` object containing the parameters needed to attach the policy to the role, the role name, and the Jason policy returned by the :code:`GenerateRolePolicyDocument` method.
+create a :sdk-net-api:`DetachRolePolicyRequest <IAM/TDetachRolePolicyRequest>` object containing the parameters needed to attach the policy to the role, the role name, and the Jason policy returned by the :code:`GenerateRolePolicyDocument` method.
 Be sure to use the role you used to attach the policy in the previous example.